jimcbell/terraform_jc/Readme.md

 ## terraform-state

 * Directory to set up my terraform state storage in Azure through an Azure Storage Account
-* Apply once, and done
+* Apply once, and done, tf state is now managed in the cloud and secure

 ## terraform-resources